 Things to remember

-- Limit sugary foods and drinks, drink plenty of tap water (especially if fluoridated) and enjoy a wide variety of nutritious foods.
+- Avoiding sugary foods and drinks, and drinking plenty of tap water (especially if fluoridated) also helps to prevent decay.

 This page has been produced in consultation with and approved by: